amandaguan-ag/marketing/README.md

 ## Overview

 This project focuses on building key components and pages typically found in marketing websites.
-These components include testimonial cards, blog cards, profile cards, and other UI elements essential for an effective marketing page.
+These components include testimonial cards, blog cards, profile cards, a simple hero section, and other UI elements essential for an effective marketing page.

 ## Getting Started